 It was Ron’s wish that scholarships be awarded annually to Virginia Kappa brothers, with the funds to be used to attend these leadership training events.
 Ron wished the recipients be somebody like himself, a leader, an athlete, an average academic student, paid his own way through college (or a portion) and a “brother’s brother”.

 The Balanced Man Scholarship (BMS) is offered every year by the Sigma Phi Epsilon Fraternity to award men who have shown academic excellence, leadership skills, and a commitment to their health and well-being during their time in high school.
 The scholarship is open to all incoming men of Virginia Tech.
-In 2022, Sigma Phi Epsilon will award four $1,000 Balanced Man Scholarships for Fall 2022.
+Sigma Phi Epsilon most recently awarded four $1,000 and two $500 Balanced Man Scholarships for Fall 2024.

 The scholarships will be awarded to the applicants who can exemplify the fraternity’s values by being a balanced man in their everyday lives.
-The awards will be presented at the Balanced Man Scholarship Celebration, date TBD in Fall 2022.
+The next awards will be presented at the Balanced Man Scholarship Celebration, date TBD in Fall 2025.